johnjhacking/Buffer-Overflow-Guide/README.md

 The process of Fuzzing is to attempt to identify the number of bytes it took to crash the program.

 1. Edit the provided fuzz.py script.
 Replace the IP, PORT, and TRUN command with the IP, port, and command you want to test.
+2. Restart Immunity + the Exe and attach as you did previously.
+3. Run the script
 **Command: python fuzz.py**
-2. Try to use CTRL+C to stop the script exactly when you see an Access Violation pop-up in Immunity.
+4. Try to use CTRL+C to stop the script exactly when you see an Access Violation pop-up in Immunity.
 Doing so will ensure you can more accurately estimate the bytes it took to crash it.
-3. Write down the number of bytes it took to crash the program
+5. Write down the number of bytes it took to crash the program.

 # 4. Finding the Offset
 The correct identification of the offset will help ensure that the Shellcode you generate will not immediately crash the program.